OSGConnect/connectbook/start/data/stashcache.md

 Alternatively, users can [use Globus](<https://support.opensciencegrid.org/solution/articles/5000632397-data-transfer-with-globus>) to transfer data files to Stash.

-2)  Include the following line in the job's submit script to indicate that StashCache is required:
+2)  Include the following lines in the job's submit script to indicate that StashCache is required and the necessary modules are available:

 	+WantsStashCache = true
+	requirements = OSGVO_OS_STRING == "RHEL 7" && Arch == "X86_64" && HAS_MODULES == True

 3)  Use the 'stashcp' command-line tool in the job wrapper script to transfer necessary data files to the compute host.

 First load the stashcp module:

-	module load stashcp
+	module load stashcache

 Then transfer your data: